History of the Aether Theory

 the Absolute Motion of the Earth.
 Reviews of Modern Physics,

-Miller, Dayton C. The Ether-Drift Experiment and the Determination of
+[13] Dayton C. Miller, The Ether-Drift Experiment and the Determination of

 the Absolute Motion of the Earth.
 Reviews of Modern Physics,

-Vol. 5 July, 1933; with reference to H.A.
+Vol.5 (July 1933); with reference to H.A.
 Lorentz, Versuch einer

 Theorie der electrischen und optischen Erscheinungen in bewegten Körpern